PixiEditor/PixiEditor/src/README.md

 - ### PixiEditorPrototype

-A mockup UI with viewmodels used for testing
+A mockup UI with view models used for testing

 ## How it all integrates together